TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Critical Thinking/The 5 Elements of Effective Thinking Suggestion 3.md

 ##  Recommended Literature Notes

-- Active listening is an important habit in [[The 7 Habits of Highly Effective People Chapter Summary 5]]
+- Active listening is an important habit in [[The 7 Habits of Highly Effective People 5 Empathetic Communication]]
 - Check on Cognitive Bias and Logical Fallacies in [[Cognitive Bias and Logical Fallacies Entry Point]]